lox/deep-analysis/README.md

-# Deep Analysis MCP
+# Deep Analysis CLI

-An MCP (Model Context Protocol) server that provides access to systematic deep analysis for complex problems.
-The AI agent can read files, search codebases, and discover files to gather context for comprehensive analysis.
+A CLI tool (`deep-analysis`) for systematic deep analysis of markdown documents and codebases using OpenAI GPT-5-Pro.
+It reads files, searches with grep/glob, and appends structured findings to your documents.
+MCP server pieces exist in the repo, but the primary interface is the CLI.

 ## Features